-The next step is to put everything down, in writing.
-This could be either in a Statement of Work (SOW) or a Performance Work Statement (PWS).
+The next step is to put everything down in writing.
+This could be either a Statement of Work (SOW) or a Performance Work Statement (PWS).
 The SOW is simply a document that describes the work to be done.
 It defines activities and deliverables and usually a timeline.
 The PWS describes performance objectives that are expected of the contractor.
 The PWS is more about results than the “how” of getting the desired outcome.

 Within the government, the estimated cost worksheet will be called the Independent Government Cost Estimate, or IGCE.

 The 7 Habits of Highly Effective People: Infographics Edition: Powerful Lessons in Personal Change$8.99 (as of June 3, 2023 21:10 GMT +00:00 – More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)

 This step may be optional, depending on your circumstance.
 Many organizations will already have a Blanket Purchase Agreement (BPA) or an Indefinite Delivery, Indefinite Quantity (IDIQ) type contract.
 If this is the case, you can piggyback off those contracts if they suit your needs.
 For example, many organizations have a larger, enterprise-level contract covering all their employees’ computer hardware.
 When new employees enter the workforce, they request a new computer through the contract already in place.
 In my world, we have an umbrella contract, a BPA that covers many IT software development initiatives.